b0wter/fbrary/README.md

 ```bash
 ./fbrary -l $LIBRARY_FILENAME add -n $PATH
 ```
 To add multiple books at once there are two options.
 First, you can use your shell to find the files and add them by invoking fbrary.
 This will give you the most freedom as you can leverage the power of existing tools.
-Scroll to the bottom and check the **hots** section.
+Scroll to the bottom and check the **hints** section.
 Second, there are two arguments that take care of the three most common tasks:
  * `--subdirectories-as-books` will only read the first level of subdirectories and add each subdirectory as an independent book.
 Each subdirecry will be scanned recursively.
  * `--files-as-books` will only read files from the given path and ignore all subdirectories.
 Each file is added as an independent audio book.